maazahmedd/maazahmedd.github.io/README.md

 For the last page, it was relatively simple, adding contacts and social media links.
 However, my friend saw me downloading images of icons and introduced me to [Font Awesome](https://fontawesome.com/) and I think this was the coolest thing ever, since it represented icons in the form of text and made things extremely simple to use.

 ### Reflection

-After I was done adding the html and CSS for a page, I would move to doing the same for the next page and so on.
-The entire process was about experimenting (when things didn't work) and learning (when I didn't know how to implement what I wanted to implement
+I particularly feel that I exceeded my expectations while making this website, both in terms of the final result and in terms of what I really wanted to learn from the entire process.
+I think making a wireframe at the beginning was super helpful, because my website pretty much followed the wireframe except for some colors and positioning of elements.
+It was all about experimenting (when things didn't work) and learning (when I didn't know how to implement what I wanted to implement).
+It fits my theme, it is simple and it works better than I wanted it to, so it is safe to say that I am proud of the work I have done on this.